-Everything SNV does is focused on achieving development results in the most efficient, effective and sustainable way possible.
-To ensure this, we make planning, monitoring, evaluation and learning a key part of our work.
-Our comprehensive planning, monitoring and evaluation system is called MfR – Managing for Results.
+SNV focuses on achieving development results in the most efficient, effective and sustainable manner possible.
+To ensure this, we make planning, monitoring and evaluation (PME) a key part of our every day work.

-Managing for Results (MfR) is SNV’s approach to planning, monitoring and evaluation (PME).
-It forms the basis of a clearly articulated series of steps used by our advisors to plan and monitor the progress of projects, track the effectiveness of approaches and learn throughout the project cycle.
+SNV’s PME approach forms the basis of a clearly articulated series of steps used by our advisors to plan and monitor the progress of projects, track the effectiveness of approaches and learn throughout the project cycle.

-In practice, MfR means constant analysis, reflection and improvement of our practice – enabling successful tailoring of solutions to local problems and contexts and full transparency for our donors and partners.
+In practice, PME means constant analysis, reflection and improvement of our projects – enabling the tailoring of solutions to local contexts as well as facilitating full transparency for our donors and partners.

-At the conception stage, a project-specific intervention logic is developed through the articulation of a theory of change, the development of a results chain and a comprehensive sets of harmonised and project-specific indicators.
+At the conception stage, a project-specific intervention logic is developed through the following steps: the articulation of a theory of change, the development of a results chain and a comprehensive sets of harmonised and project-specific indicators.

 Recognising that interventions develop over time as contexts change and lessons are learned, SNV focuses on the logic behind capacity development initiatives.
 We emphasise the need for testing and adapting our theories of change, their associated actions and planned results.

-Throughout a project’s lifespan, SNV advisors use our online PME format to maintain data and track progress.
-A unique and flexible web-based tool, our format means all PME information – from impact to outcomes, outputs and corresponding indicators – is accessible to project managers, partners and donors as and when needed.
+Spanning a project’s life cycle, SNV advisors use our online PME format to maintain data and track progress in real time.
+A unique and flexible web-based tool, our online format means that all PME information – from impacts to outcomes, outputs and corresponding indicators – is accessible to project managers and advisors, partners and donors as needed.

-Project stakeholders play a key role in the MfR process.
+Project stakeholders, like small holders, small and medium enterprises, governments and civil society organisations, play a key role in the PME process.
 Stakeholders are empowered to identify, collect, manage and analyse monitoring data and to use this information to tailor their own activities accordingly – building capacity and creating local-level ownership.

-The PME tool is used in all SNV projects and allows for all project- related information, from impact to outcomes, outputs and indicators, to be entered, monitored and shared.
+The online PME tool is used in all SNV projects and allows for all project information – from impact to outcomes, outputs and indicators – to be entered, monitored and shared.

 SNV’s PME system is guided by six standards, covering:

-Together the standards promote participation of development stakeholders in planning, monitoring, evaluation and learning, underscore the importance of recognising complexity in developing capacity and being flexible in planning processes, and introduce real-time evaluation, which strongly supports learning.
+Together these standards encourage the participation of development stakeholders in the planning, monitoring, evaluation and learning.
+The standards underscore the importance of recognising complexity in developing capacity and being flexible in planning processes, and introduce real-time evaluation, which strongly supports learning.

-The MfR Unit also manages SNV’s corporate evaluations.
+The PME Unit also manages SNV’s corporate evaluations.
 See the Corporate evaluations section of our website for summaries of recent evaluation reports.